Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ### Ask to Join
 To make your lobby a invite-only, set your [Privacy Settings](xref:DiscordRPC.Party.PrivacySetting) to `Private`.

 This will change the "Join" button to a "Ask To Join".
-Users can directly respond to this in Discord, or you can listen to this event and respond to it directly in game using the [OnJoinRequested](xref:DiscordRPC.DiscordRpcClient.OnJoinRequested)
+When clicked, a message will appear in the host's Discord client.
+The host can directly respond to this in Discord, or your app can listen to this event and provide a way for the host to respond in game using the [OnJoinRequested](xref:DiscordRPC.DiscordRpcClient.OnJoinRequested) event.

 ![ask to join](https://i.lu.je/2025/Discord_P1f65SgZun.png)

-Subscribe to these events and use the [Respond](xref:DiscordRPC.DiscordRpcClient.Respond(DiscordRPC.User,System.Boolean)):
+To respond in game, subscribe to the [EventType.JoinRequest](xref:DiscordRPC.EventType) and use the [Respond(User, Boolean)](xref:DiscordRPC.DiscordRpcClient.Respond(DiscordRPC.User,System.Boolean)) to tell discord to accept or ignore:

 ```cs
 client.Subscribe(EventType.JoinRequest);